Babylon 5 (franchise): Babylon 5: The Road Home (2023)

+Television

+Babylon 5

+The first installment in the Babylon 5 universe, The series follows the human military staff and alien diplomats stationed on a space station, Babylon 5, built in the aftermath of several major inter-species wars as a neutral ground for galactic diplomacy and trade.
+Major plotlines included Babylon 5's embroilment in a millennial cyclic conflict between ancient races, inter-race wars and their aftermaths, and intra-race intrigue and upheaval.
+The human characters, in particular, become pivotal to the resistance against Earth's descent into totalitarianism.

 Crusade

 The spin-off series Crusade ran on TNT for 13 episodes, having been set up by the TV film A Call to Arms.
 The production team received help from NASA's Jet Propulsion Laboratory to ensure that the series depicted space science and futuristic technology accurately, according to current scientific theory.
 However, creative differences between Straczynski and TNT caused problems; the network wanted more sex and violence, and forced Straczynski to begin the first episode with a fistfight.
 The sex-and-violence request was later withdrawn, and TNT allocated more money to Crusade, giving the actors better uniforms and new sets mid-season.
 However, due to further creative differences, TNT eventually decided to cancel the series after 13 episodes had been produced, but before any of them were aired.
-At the time of the cancellation, only hints of major story arcs had yet come into play, though unproduced scripts published online by Straczynski.
+At the time of the cancellation, only hints of major story arcs had yet come into play, though unproduced scripts were published online by Straczynski.